seamapper/GMRTdownloader/README.md

 ## Features

 - 🗺️ **Interactive Map Preview** - Visual preview of selected areas using GMRT ImageServer
+- 🎯 **Direct Map Selection** - Move the mouse over the map (crosshair cursor) and left-drag to draw a red rectangle that sets the Area of Interest; the North/West/East/South fields and estimated pixel count update automatically
 - 📥 **Multiple Output Formats** - GeoTIFF, NetCDF, and COARDS (with NetCDF mosaicing support)
 - 🎯 **Cell Resolution Selection** - Dropdown menu with preset resolutions: 100m, 200m, 400m, 800m (default: 400m)
 - 🧩 **Automatic Tiling** - Handles large downloads by automatically breaking them into manageable tiles
 - 🔀 **Intelligent Mosaicing** - Automatically combines downloaded tiles into a final mosaic
+- 🔍 **AOI Zoom History** - *Zoom to Previous* and *Zoom to Next* buttons let you navigate up to 10 previous/next Areas of Interest
+- 🔢 **Estimated Pixel Count** - Live estimate of grid width × height (and total pixels) based on current bounds and cell resolution
+- 🌙 **Always-on Dark Mode** - Application uses a consistent dark theme regardless of the OS light/dark setting
 - 📊 **Real-time Activity Logging** - Detailed log of all operations with timestamps
 - ✅ **Coordinate Validation** - Automatic validation of geographic coordinates
 - 💾 **Session Memory** - Remembers last download directory within the same session